 How do you feel about Recruitment Agencies being part of events?

-In working with a range of recruiters it enables our members to understand their options for the future, whether that be an international move, moving into industry or staying within practice.
+Working with a range of recruiters enables our members to understand their options for the future, whether that be an international move, moving into the industry or staying within practice.

 Emma – I thoroughly enjoyed a session hosted by the institute on the 2020 sustainability goals which involved debate and discussion around what big business can do to help achieve a sustainable society.
 The inter-professional event is always a big success with an opportunity to meet people from a variety of professions.
 Cocktail making was also a successful event with high demand due to the interactive nature of the event.